PanosEconomou/notes/Projects/CFT/Free_Fields.md

 ## Wick Rotation

-A Wick rotation is a maneuver we do in field theory that involves analytic continuation of some fields in such a way that we can "convert" our theory from Minkowski space to Eucledian space.
+A Wick rotation is a maneuver we do in field theory that involves analytic continuation of some fields in such a way that we can "convert" our theory from Minkowski space to Euclidean space.
 Here we will formally develop it for scalar field theories on Lorentzian manifolds, but the extension should be clear.

 Not any Lorentzian manifold is useful for this purpose.
 For example, I can totally imagine a Lorentzian manifold that is compact, in which case interpreting the time direction causes all sorts of problems.
 Therefore we will limit our attention to manifolds that do not have a "compact time direction."
 The precise meaning of this is as follows.